Netsend/PerspectiveDB/adapter/mongodb/README.md

 oplogSize = 2000
 ```

-In your PerspectiveDB config file, add the `source` key to the database you want to
+In your PerspectiveDB config file, add the `source` key for the database you
-connect with a mongodb collection.
-I.e. connect db foo with mongodb pdb.test3:
+want to track.
+I.e. database "pdb" in mongodb:
 ```
 dbs: [
   {